SimplyAddons/LustWatch/README.md

 ## Features

-- **Language Support**: Compatible with multiple game languages for seamless functionality across regions.
+- **Language Support**: Compatible with multiple game languages for seamless functionality across regions (*\*coming soon*).
 - **Comprehensive Detection**: Tracks Bloodlust/Heroism activations from players, pets, and items with similar effects.
+- **Efficient Announcing System**:
-- **Optimized Announcing**: When multiple players in the same group or raid have Lust Watch, the addon designates one player as the announcer, preventing duplicate messages in chat.
+  - In groups or raids with multiple players running Lust Watch, the addon selects a single announcer to prevent duplicate messages in chat.
+  - By designating one announcer, all other players benefit from reduced event monitoring, enhancing their performance.
+  - In raids, combat log monitoring automatically turns off after Bloodlust/Heroism is used, resuming only after combat ends to prepare for the next possible use.
+This optimizes performance, as it’s typically unnecessary to track Bloodlust/Heroism beyond the ability’s 10-minute cooldown, which usually outlasts most boss encounters.

 ## Usage